CuratorBot/Curator-Doc/commands/admin/clone.md

 Once you have the category selected, you can now use the **`/clone add`** command to add VCs.
 Simply run the **`/clone add`** command then Curator would make a new Voice Channel named **`New Clone Channel`**.
 You can optionally add an argument that would serve as the name of the VC created instead of the default.

 You can also remove/delete Voice Channels by running the **`/clone remove`** command.
 To do this, simply run the **`/clone remove`** command and add either the **`channel`**, or the **`channelId`** of the channel you want to remove.

+To change the category of clone VCs, simply run the **`/clone setcategory`** command followed by the category you wish to move them to.
+After running this command, Curator would respond with a success message and you would find that the parent VCs have been automatically moved to the new category.